DarienLibrary/website_content/content/_finished/faq/faq.md

 <br />

 #### Can I use the 3D Printer?
 Yes!
-You may use the printers directly or submit a print order.
+Children in grades 3 to 6 may use a 3D printer directly.
 Read about your [3D printing options](/3d-printers "3D Printing").
 <br />
 <br />

 #### Does it cost anything to print a 3D object?*
 If you are a child twelve and under, you may print your object for free in the TEA Room.
-If you are older, you may use one of the other printers for a [low fee](/3d-printers "3D printers").
 <br />
 <br />